InOr3p/obsidian-notes/COD/Insecure deserialization.md

 ## Prevention

 - Deserialization of user input should be avoided unless absolutely necessary.
 - If you do need to deserialize data from untrusted sources, incorporate robust measures to make sure that the data has not been tampered with.
 For example, you could implement a digital signature to check the integrity of the data.
-However, remember that any checks must take place **before** beginning the deserialization process.
+However, remember that any checks must take place **before** the beginning of the deserialization process.